JERRYJUQU/Bald-Warrior/demo.md

 If you don't select one, we will pick shade as a default for you.
 It is recommanded to pick Troll for this demo for smoother experience.
 If you are a high-level player of CC3K you can ignore the previous sentence.

+<div style="page-break-after: always"></div>

 Type the first letter of each race in lower case to select it.
-The following shold appear:
+The following should appear:
 ```
 > t
 |-----------------------------------------------------------------------------|